-Every month we carefully track the most popular and significant environmental history articles, videos, audio, and other items making their way through the online environmental history (#envhist) community.
-Also check out the second installment of our monthly #EnvHist Worth Reading videos above.
-Here are our choices for items most worth reading from October 2014.
+Every month I carefully track the most popular and significant environmental history articles, videos, audio, and other items making their way through the online environmental history (#envhist) community.
+You can watch all of our #EnvHist Worth Reading videos right here.
+Here are my choices for items most worth reading from October 2015:

 Latest posts by Jessica DeWitt (see all)

 - Podcast Season – Remembering Alberta Parks - February 16, 2024

 - #EnvHist Worth Reading: January 2024 - February 13, 2024

 - Online Event – Historians as Expert Witnesses: Climate Action in the Legal System - January 31, 2024

 - #EnvHist Worth Reading: December 2023 - January 9, 2024

 - 2023: NiCHE’s Year in Images and Multimedia - January 4, 2024

 - #EnvHist Worth Reading: November 2023 - December 11, 2023